Kristina01111000/lavendersite/README.md

-garden name chickens picture captain at 12 weeks pollinators monarchs or bees, what ever isn't on the other page
+garden name chickens picture captain at 12 weeks

-check back in february to see out completed site

-leave site up for feedback after i get some copy

 **double check that paypal can use peoples credit card info without having an account**